ingonyama-zk/developer-docs/docs/introduction.md

 For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).

-However despite our current focus on GPUs we are still hard at work developing a ZPU (ZK Processing Unit), with the goal of offering a programmable hardware platform for ZK.
+Despite our current focus on GPUs we are still hard at work developing a ZPU (ZK Processing Unit), with the goal of offering a programmable hardware platform for ZK.
 To read more about ZPUs we suggest you read this [article](https://medium.com/@ingonyama/zpu-the-zero-knowledge-processing-unit-f886a48e00e0).

 ## ICICLE